Birational geometry of Calabi-Yau pairs and 3-dimensional Cremona transformations: Proof of Theorem C

 where $B=B(x_0,x_1,x_2)$ and $C=C(x_0,x_1,x_2)$ are homogeneous polynomials of degree $3$ and $4$, respectively.

 At the end of Section~\ref{sec:sarkisov}, we constructed volume preserving Sarkisov links between the Mf CY pairs from Table 1:

-In order to prove Theorem~C, we will show that these are all the Sarkisov links from these Mf CY pairs, except for chains of square equivalent Sarkisov links from objects 2, $2^a$ and $2^b$.
+In order to prove Theorem~C, we will show that these are all the Sarkisov links from these Mf CY pairs, except for chains of square equivalent Sarkisov links of type~(II) from objects 2, $2^a$ and $2^b$.

 \begin{proof}[Proof of Theorem~C] Let $(Y,D_Y)/T$ be a Mf CY pair, and